 Dome on the Range

-Growing up in Minnesota, my parents didn’t take my brother and I to theme parks much.
-We preferred the Science Museum of Minnesota, with its interactive exhibits, and, most memorably, its combination planetarium and Omnimax theater.
+Growing up in Minnesota, one of my favorite treats was a trip to the Science Museum of Minnesota, with its awesome dinosaur fossils, interactive exhibits, and, most memorably, a combination planetarium and Omnimax theater.

 Omnimax is a special kind of IMAX that uses a domed screen.
 You shoot on the same 65mm, 15-perf cameras as IMAX, but with a special off-center fisheye lens.
 A similar fisheye lens on the projector throws the image onto the 180-degree domed screen.
 And it’s a big dome—just walking into an Omnimax theater is an experience.